gcarbo01/db-schema-design-guidelines/README.md

 This is an Internet Engineering Task Force (IETF), an international standard managed by a specification that, at the time of writing this document, the latest version is rfc4122 v4.122.
 The purpose of this key is to have an identification that brings some indirection to relationships among entities and makes refactoring, migrations, re-building, and re-indexing of microservices databases easier.  <br>
 This field has to be configured as "Unique" in the table definition.  <br>
-Using this key to all tables on microservices allows refactoring and migrating data without having to worry about the physical and business keys, which you do not control.<br>
+Using this key to all tables on microservices allows refactoring and migrating data without worrying about the physical and business keys you do not control.<br>
 Since our system is not based on a single relational database, we must have a strategy for these "soft foreign keys" across microservices. <br>
 So microservices can generate this key and provide it to other microservices for reference. <br>
-If we need to re-build the DB, the database engine may assign a different one if we were using the physical key auto-generated sequential.
+If we need to re-build the DB, the database engine may assign a different one if we use the physical key auto-generated sequential.
 But with this unique key will be the same, and your relationships across multiple DBs, the integrity of the overall system will remain intact. <br>
 Business keys could be better, too, for other reasons.
 Law changes and regulations can badly affect systems based on an external business key we do not have any control over.  <br>
 As this type of id is to identify a row in the database, this pattern also applies to foreign keys.
 <br>